matbrown/butr/README.md

 ### Me (Human)

-3.5 hours
+3.5 hours.

 ### Claude (AI)

+~ 30 seconds.

-# Thoughts on AI
+## Thoughts on AI

 AI is incredibly powerful and, with the right operator, is far more efficient and effective than us squeashy humans will ever be.

-~ 30 seconds
+**However**

+Software Engineers will *still* be needed, and AI will be a tool to our arsenal.

 # Result?